-In most of the cases, their client lifetime value is very high, and having a converting website is making a big difference in the company’s P/L (Profit and Loss Statement).
+In most cases, their client lifetime value is very high, and having a converting website is making a big difference in the company’s P/L (Profit and Loss Statement).

 Consumer Finance & Insurance

 The main challenge of operating in these industries is to build trust, and the website is a critical element of it.
 First of all, you can create a customer experience like enrollment that’s easy to follow and not confusing.
 Second of all, Jamstack websites are secure by default which is of key importance, especially in the Consumer Finance and Insurance industries.

 On the other hand, a WordPress website can be vulnerable to hacker attacks because either it has not been updated for a long time or a plugin with a bad reputation has been installed.
 There were many cases when sensitive data like contact details of clients leaked on the Internet.

 Jamstack architecture makes sure that your website will be safe because it’s static and doesn’t connect with any database in real-time.

 In this case, Jamstack is a tool to build unique and fast shopping experiences.
 Consequently, it leads to higher conversion rates and getting more potential customers.

 Jamstack decouples storefront (front-end layer) from the back-end layer (responsible for how online store operates) which is bringing a lot of benefits like:

 - Agility & flexibility to improve customer experiences by iterating new features without worrying as much about how individual changes would impact a monolithic app.